-Many of my recent works have been based on satellite imagery of forest fires and land clearance (Camp Fire, California, Rondônia) or the impact of rising seas and the pressure on our oceans (Meltwater, Vanishing World, Edge Land, Reef, Territorial Waters).
+Many of her recent works have been based on satellite imagery and first hand accounts of forest fires and land clearance (Camp Fire, California, Rondônia, September is Coming Soon) or the impact of rising seas and the pressure on our oceans (Meltwater, Vanishing World, Edge Land, Reef, Territorial Waters).

 University of Manchester